room302studio/browser-tsne/README.md

   x float,
   y float
 );

+-- Create browser_tsne__cluster_summaries table
+CREATE TABLE browser_tsne__cluster_summaries (
+  id uuid DEFAULT uuid_generate_v4()::uuid PRIMARY KEY, project_id uuid REFERENCES browser_tsne__projects (id) ON DELETE CASCADE, summary text
+);
 ```

+### `browser_tsne__projects` table
+This table stores information about various projects.
+Each project is uniquely identified by a UUID.

+### `browser_tsne__embeddings` table
+The embeddings table is central to storing vector embeddings.
+Each embedding is linked to a project and stored as a vector using the pgvector extension, optimized for efficient similarity searches.
+The x and y fields represent coordinates used for visualization or other applications.

+### `browser_tsne__cluster_summaries` table
+This table stores the cluster summaries for a given project.
+Each cluster summary is linked to a project and stored as a text field.

 Certainly!
 Here's an additional section for your README, explaining the setup process for the database to support vectors, embeddings, and the `pgvector` extension: